isomerpages/nlb-biblioasia/_jul-2012/Tiong Bahru: Exploring Singapore’s First Public Housing Estate.md

 <div>
 <b>Alvin Chua</b> is an independent researcher who writes on Singapore history, culture and heritage.
-Since 2008, he has contributed numerous articles to Singapore Infopedia, NLB’s online encyclopaedia on Singapore.
+Since 2008, he has contributed numerous articles to Singapore Infopedia, the National Library Board’s online encyclopedia on Singapore.
 He previously wrote for the <i>Today</i> paper and a number of websites.</div>

 #### **REFERENCES**